Magnetic field spreading from stellar and galactic dynamos into the exterior: Dispersion relation for a dynamo with constant coefficients

 For finite values of $c$, the front speed is lowered, except for the marginal point when $k$ exceeds the critical value below which dynamo action is possible.
 This is shown in \Fig{pcomp_speed} for three finite values of $c/\etaT k$.
 We see that the line for $c/\etaT k=2$ is already rather close to the case $c\to\infty$.
+As discussed in the bulk of the present paper, $c/\etaT k$ is indeed very large for realistic values of $\etaT$ and $k$.
+Therefore, the Faraday displacement current can indeed be neglected for all practical purposes.

 As expected, the front speed never exceeds the speed of light.
-By contrast, however, the input parameters $\alpha$ and $\etaT k$, which also have the dimension of a speed, can exceed the value of $c$.
-Whether or not this can physically be realized is questionable.
+By contrast, however, the input parameters $\alpha$ and $\etaT k$, which also have the dimensions of a speed, can exceed the value of $c$.
+Whether such values can be physically realized is, however, open to questions.